 The house mouse (Mus musculus) is a small mammal of the order Rodentia, characteristically having a pointed snout, small rounded ears, and a long naked or almost hairless tail.
 House mice thrive under a variety of conditions; they are found in and around homes and commercial structures, as well as in open fields and agricultural lands where they build underground gangways and nests.

 Mus musculus is one of the most important model organisms in biology and medicine.
 Mice are biologically similar to humans and are thus good models for genetic diseases and research on the immune system.

 The complete mouse reference genome was sequenced in 2002.

-From left to right: i) The number of proteins in the reference proteome of Mus musculus, ii) the total number of models, iii) the number of unique protein sequences for which at least one model is available and iv) a coverage bar plot is shown.
+From left to right: i) The number of proteins in the reference proteome of Mus musculus, ii) the number of unique protein sequences for which at least one model is available, iii) the total number of models and iv) a coverage bar plot is shown.

 The bar plot shows the coverage for every protein in the reference proteome of Mus musculus for which there is at least one model.
 Different colours (dark green to red boxes) represent the coverage of the targets.
 Targets with high coverage are represented in dark green (more than 80% of the target's length is covered by models), whereas low coverage is shown in red.
 The size of each box is proportional to the number of target sequences with a given coverage.